Attachmate Worldwide | Contact Us | NetIQ.com

 Reflection for HP, UNIX, OpenVMS, and ReGIS Graphics

-Most Reflection settings are stored in a settings file, however, some settings are stored in the registry.
+Most Reflection settings are stored in a settings file; however, some settings are stored in the registry.
 In addition to saving your Reflection settings files, you must manually save the registry-only settings to restore customized settings.

 Saving Registry Settings

 Follow the steps below to manually save the registry-only settings.
+These settings are needed to restore your Reflection installation

 1. In Reflection, on the Setup menu, click View Settings.